JessHung323/recipe-user-interaction-analysis/README.md

 ## Cleaning and EDA
 ### Data Cleaning
 In the data cleaning process, we:
-	1. Left merged the `RAW_recipes.csv` with `RAW_interactions.csv` to generate a new dataframe that contains recipes and reviews from `RAW_interactions.csv` that only have a match id in the `RAW_recipes.csv`
+	1. Left merged the `RAW_recipes.csv` with `RAW_interactions.csv` to generate a new dataframe that contains recipes and reviews from `RAW_interactions.csv` that only have a match id in the `RAW_recipes.csv`.
-	2. Second item
+	2. Replaced all rating `0` with `np.NaN` as a `0` rating essentially means the user did not leave a rating for the recipe they used.
 	3. Third item